havah-project/goloop-havah/doc/chainscore.md

 ### getRewardInfoOf(id int) dict

-* Returns the information on a planet reward
+* Returns the reward information on a given planet
+* If a given planet id is not valid, error response is returned.

 > Request